 MacOS setup

-This has been verified to function correctly on MacOS 13.2.1.
-The approach is primarily based on the instructions provided by @danielnachun.
+This setup has been tested on macOS Ventura 13.2.1 and Apple M2 Chip.
+The approach is primarily based on the instructions provided by @danielnachun and tested by @XuanLu.

 Step 1